philrmass/style-explorer/docs/tasks.md

 * Add hsl color reducer and action
 * Add mouse move events to color picker divs
 * Update hsl values from mouse movements
+* Set source component to grow
+* Fix margin and padding on collapsibles
+* Fix layout of collapsibles
+* Resize picker to be full width on mobile
+* Remove padding and margin on mobile
+* Make line white on color picker
+* Update docs with actions, reducers, data